alexgian/guile-scmutils/README.md

 [Structure and Interpretation of Classical Mechanics](http://mitpress.mit.edu/SICM/) available on a wider variety of architectures/operating systems.

-After loading the package, call (set-current-module generic-environment) to use the generic operators for +, \*, etc that can take functions, vectors, etc as operands.
+After loading the package, call `(set-current-module generic-environment)` to use the generic operators for +, \*, etc that can take functions, vectors, etc as operands.
 If you do not want to replace the standard scheme operators, so you can call generic operators with g:+, g:\*, etc.

-Also included is an emacs mode which displays tex-formatted output from an scmutils session inline in your emacs buffer (based on <a href="http://members3.jcom.home.ne.jp/imaxima/">imaxima.el</a> for maxima).
+Also included is an emacs mode which displays tex-formatted output from an scmutils session inline in your emacs buffer (based on `imaxima.el` for maxima).

+## Requirements

-Requires: guile 2.0 or higher.
+Requires guile 2.0 or higher.
-Plotting is implemented through calls to <a href="http://www.gnuplot.info">gnuplot</a>, which must be installed separately.
+Plotting is implemented through calls to [gnuplot](http://www.gnuplot.info), which must be installed separately.

 ## Functionality not available in the port